nshawn4675/nshawn4675.github.io/_posts/2021-02-21-Broken-Calculator.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 21 - Broken Calculator"
 date: 2021-02-21 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Math, Greedy, Nutanix, Bloomberg]
+tags: [Medium, Math, Greedy, Nutanix, Bloomberg, C++]
 ---
 On a broken calculator that has a number showing on its display, we can perform two operations: